2 Describing data

 • Which banks are represented here?
 Few people have any idea which bank is represented by the GVKEY 014802.

-• Why do we have the GVKEYs show in two places?
+• Why are the GVKEYs shown in two places?
 Surely, we only need either the \(x\)-axis labels or the legend, not both.

 Fortunately, all of these problems can be solved.